sardana-org/sardana/doc/source/users/environment_variable_catalog.rst

 ~~~~~~~~~~~
 *Not mandatory, set by user or to default value: \tmp, by macro*

-Directory to save the macro logging file.
+Directory where the macro logging file will be save.

 .. _logmacromode: